MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/data-warehouse/view-or-analyze-event-data.md

 ## 5. Data Explorer resources

-Here are some additional resources to help you take the full advantage of the Data Explorer:
+Here are some links for additional resources to help you take the full advantage of the Data Explorer:

 ### Tutorials